Search results for

 Robert Triggs / Android Authority

-Updated, January 10, 2024 (01:00 AM ET): We’ve updated this article to reflect on the accuracy of this source’s Google Pixel roadmap.
+Updated, May 8, 2024 (05:00 AM ET): We’ve updated this article to reflect on the accuracy of this source’s Google Pixel roadmap, and to include details about the launch of the Pixel 8a.

 Original article, December 22, 2022 (01:09 PM ET): Google’s Pixel smartphones have matured in recent years and are now regularly among the best smartphones around.
 Now that we’ve seen what Google has accomplished in 2023, what lies beyond?
 Thanks to an anonymous but trustworthy source, Android Authority can exclusively reveal the major shifts Google will likely take with the Pixel series in 2024 and 2025.